Any links to Amazon are affiliate links.

 What: Shower, Dressed, Make-up, Hair

 Each day, I shower, do my make-up, do my hair, and get dressed.
+I have a small but tried-and-true routine.
 I have never really been a type to not get ready.
 My mom was always someone who got fully ready each day, so that was my example in life.

 Oh, I also include making my bed in getting ready for the day.
 I make my bed while I get ready (like when waiting for a curling iron to warm up).